joyennn/neologism-diffusion/README.md

-# Neologism Diffusion Mechanisms through Generative Agents (Generative Agent SNS Simulation)
+# Information Diffusion in AI-Mediated Social Systems: Interaction, Content, and Agent Heterogeneity

 ## Overview
 SNS Simulation is a project that simulates social networking service activities.
 This includes various functionalities like user interactions, posts, and more.